 - Loss of consciousness (passed out/knocked out) -- even a brief loss of consciousness should be taken seriously

-- Have had a multiple concussions in the past
+- Have had multiple concussions in the past

-Rest and length of the recovery time is very important after a concussion because it helps the brain heal.
+Rest and length of recovery time are very important after a concussion because it helps the brain heal.
 You may also need to limit activities while recovering from a concussion.